dfoudeh/Selected-CTF-Writeups/PoseidonCTF_20/The_Large_Cherries/README.md

 ```
 We need Strcmp to return false, so sum of the chars in our string cannot be 294.

- Summing up the ascii values in t0m7r00z gets up 294 hex which is 660 decimal (116 + 48 + 109 + 55 + 114 + 48 + 48 + 122).
+ Summing up the ascii values in t0m7r00z gets us 294 hex which is 660 decimal (116 + 48 + 109 + 55 + 114 + 48 + 48 + 122).
 So the second password cannot be t0m7r00z.
 However, our next if statment checks to see that the second input is equal to the first!

 ```c
 iVar1 = strcmp(local_3c,local_1b);